MIL-STD-1553: Stubbing

 Each terminal, RT, BC, or BM, is connected to the bus through a stub, formed of a length of cable of the same type as the bus itself.
-MIL-STD-1553B defines two ways of coupling these stubs to the bus: transformer coupled stubs and direct coupled stubs.
+MIL-STD-1553B defines two ways of coupling these stubs to the bus – transformer coupled stubs and direct coupled stubs.
 Transformer coupled stubs are preferred for their fault tolerance and better matching to the impedance of the bus, and consequent reduction in reflections, etc. The appendix to MIL-STD-1553B (in section 10.5, Stubbing) states "The preferred method of stubbing is to use transformer coupled stubs… This method provides the benefits of DC isolation, increased common mode rejection, a doubling of effective stub impedance, and fault isolation for the entire stub and terminal.
 Direct coupled stubs… should be avoided if at all possible.
 Direct coupled stubs provide no DC isolation or common mode rejection for the terminal external to its subsystem.
 Further, any shorting fault between the subsystems [sic] internal isolation resistors (usually on a circuit board) and the main bus junction will cause failure of that entire bus.
-It can be expected that when the direct coupled stub length exceeds 1.6 ft], that it will begin to distort the main bus waveforms."
+It can be expected that when the direct coupled stub length exceeds 1.6 ft, that it will begin to distort the main bus waveforms."

 The use of transformer coupled stubs also provides improved protection for 1553 terminals against lightning strikes.
 Isolation is even more critical in new composite aircraft where the skin of the aircraft no longer provides an inherent Faraday shield as was the case with aluminum skinned aircraft.

 In a transformer coupled stub, the length of the stub cable should not exceed 20 ft, but this may be exceeded "if installation requirements dictate."
-The coupling transformer has to have a turns ratio of 1:1.41 ± 3.0 percent.
-The resistors R both have to have a value of 0.75 Zo ± 2.0 percent, where Zo is the characteristic impedance of the bus at 1 MHz.
+The coupling transformer has to have a turns ratio of 1:1.41 ± 3.0%.
+The resistors R both have to have a value of 0.75±2.0 % Z_{0}, where Z_{0} is the characteristic impedance of the bus at 1 MHz.